Friday October 13 – To Bruges

 There are things that by a certain age you should probably know.
 Like the fact that you can’t hum while pinching your nose.
 Or that Humphrey Bogart never actually said “Play it again Sam” in Casablanca.
 And that car headlights are asymmetrical.

-It was only when we’d decided to go to Bruges for a long weekend, and the exorbitant last-minute Eurostar price made driving a preferable alternative, that this nugget of knowledge came to me.
+This little nugget surfaced only when we decided to go to Bruges for a long weekend, and the exorbitant last-minute Eurostar price made driving a preferable alternative.
 It’s a 2-hour drive from West London to Dover, a 1.5 hour ferry journey to Dunkirk, and just over an hour’s drive from Dunkirk to Bruges.
 At £99 for one car and two people, return, the ferry is a veritable bargain.
 And as luck – or my immeasurable skill behind the wheel – would have it, we made it to a hotel in Bruges without incident.

-Hotel Bryghia, on Oosterlingenplein, is ten minutes’ walk north of the Grote Markt.
-And it is run by a Belgian who speaks better English than I do.
-The rooms at the rear overlook the Speelmansrei und Augustijnenrei canal.
-And it all seemed very quiet.
-As we shall discover, the streets north of the Grote Markt are a damned sight quieter than the streets to the south.
+Hotel Bryghia sits on Oosterlingenplein, ten minutes north of the Grote Markt, run by a Belgian who speaks better English than I do.
+Rooms at the back overlook the Speelmansrei and Augustijnenrei canals, and the whole area is blissfully quiet.
+As we’d soon discover, the streets north of the Grote Markt are a damned sight quieter than the streets to the south.

 Bruges is a small city.
-You don’t have to wander far to find a landmark.
-A few minutes’ walk from the hotel is Jan Van Eyckplein, a square dedicated to the famous renaissance painter.
-It’s perhaps more familiar to many for its role in the film In Bruges.
-Brendan Gleeson’s and Colin Farrell’s hired assassins sat there and wondered whether or not they believed in hell.
+You don’t have to walk very far before tripping over a landmark.
+A few minutes from the hotel is Jan Van Eyckplein, a square dedicated to the Renaissance painter, although most people probably know it better from the film In Bruges, where Brendan Gleeson and Colin Farrell’s hitmen pondered whether they believed in hell.

 Upon checking whether my moules marinieres came with fries, the waiter said with a smile “This is Belgium.
 Everything comes with fries.”
 For a nation that is frequently lampooned for having contributed little to the world stage, the Belgians are very proud of what they can lay claim to, i.e., strong beers, waffles and fries.